syncfusion-content/maui-docs/MAUI/Cartesian-Charts/localization.md

 ---
 layout: post
-title: Localization in .NET MAUI Scheduler control | Syncfusion
+title: Localization in .NET MAUI Chart control | Syncfusion
-description: Learn here all about Localization support in Syncfusion .NET MAUI Scheduler (SfScheduler) control and more.
+description: Learn here all about Localization support in Syncfusion .NET MAUI Chart (SfCartesianChart) control and more.
 platform: maui
-control: SfScheduler
+control: SfCartesianChart
 documentation: ug
 ---

-# Localization in .NET MAUI Scheduler (SfScheduler)
+# Localization in .NET MAUI Chart (SfCartesianChart)

 Localization is the process of translating the application resources into different language for the specific cultures.
-The `SfScheduler` can be localized by adding `resource` file.
+The `SfCartesianChart` can be localized by adding `resource` file.

 ## Setting CurrentUICulture to the application